 Timanfaya National Park

-Location: It is situated on the island of Lanzarote (Canary Islands).
+On the island of Lanzarote (Canary Islands).